openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ## Authorization Endpoint

 The Authorization Endpoint is used in the same manner as defined in [@!RFC6749] taking into account the recommendations given in [@!I-D.ietf-oauth-security-topics] and utilizes [@!I-D.ietf-oauth-rar].

 In addition to the required basic Authorization Request, this section also defines how pushed authorization requests can be used to protect the authorization request payload and when the requests become large.

-### Authorization Details Type
+### `authorization_details` Type

-This specification introduces the authorization details type `openid_credential`.
+Request parameter `authorization_type` defined in [@!I-D.ietf-oauth-rar] MUST be used to convey the details about the credentials the wallet wants to obtain.
+This specification introduces a new authorization details type `openid_credential`.
 This authorization details type contains the following elements:

 * `type` REQUIRED.
 Determines the authorization details type.
-Required by [@!I-D.ietf-oauth-rar] and set to `openid_credential` for the purpose of this specification.
+MUST be set to `openid_credential` for the purpose of this specification.
 * `credential_type`: CONDITIONAL.
 A JSON string denoting the type of the requested credential.
 MUST be present if `manifest_id` is not present.
 * `manifest_id`: CONDITIONAL.
 JSON String referring to a credential manifest published by the credential issuer.
 MUST be present if `type` is not present.
 * `format`: OPTIONAL.
 A JSON string representing a format in which the credential is requested to be issued.
 Valid values defined by this specification are `jwt_vc` and `ldp_vc`.
 Profiles of this specification MAY define additional format values.